 Vice-Chair.
 The Vice-Chair shall preside in the absence of the Chair.
+The vicechair performs the duties of the presiding officer in the event of an absence or disability.

 Recording Secretary.
 A Recording Secretary shall be appointed at the beginning of each meeting and shall perform all duties as the Commission may request.